timsennett/flight-cancellation-classifier/README.md

-# Module 3 Final Project
+# Flight Delays and Cancellations Classifier

 In this project, I've chosen to work with the [2015 Flight Delays and Cancellations](https://www.kaggle.com/usdot/flight-delays#flights.csv) dataset for the purpose of creating a binary classification model.